latenitefilms/BRAWToolbox/docs/README.md

 ---
 # BRAW Toolbox

+> :icon-trophy: Thanks to everyone who helped us reach #1 in the 'Photo & Video' category on the Australian Mac App Store!

 BRAW Toolbox allows you to import Blackmagic RAW files directly into Final Cut Pro **without transcoding**.

 **_No more transcoding.
 No more waiting.
 No more massive ProRes files._**